-Depression and Guilt: What Is The Link?
+Depression and Guilt: What Is The Link for Attorneys?

 Brain imaging research has uncovered a connection between major depressive disorder (MDD) in preschool age children and the size of their anterior insula (AI).
 Researchers at Washington University in St. Louis have discovered that children between the ages of three and six who are diagnosed with depression have smaller AI volumes than other children of the same age who are not depressed.
 The AI is an area (visible in blue in the figure below) of the brain that has been linked to various emotions including depression and guilt processing, as well as perception, self-awareness and cognitive function.
 The findings are consistent with research into adult MDD and which has uncovered a relationship between insula function and structure and the appearance of the disease.

 The initial intent of the Preschool Depression Study was to determine if children as young as the age of three could experience clinical depression.
 The 10-year study examined 306 children who ranged in age from three to six years old.
 The children were assessed for depression and guilt annually for a period of six years.
 A further subgroup received magnetic resonance imaging (MRI) every 18 months between the ages of six and 13.

 Of the participants in the study, 47 were diagnosed with depression during their preschool years, while 82 showed no symptoms of depression.
 Of those with depression, 55% exhibited signs of pathological guilt compared to only 20% of the non-depressed children who demonstrated “excessive guilt.”
 Pathological guilt has been associated with clinical depression, as well as other psychiatric disorders like anxiety, bipolar disorder and obsessive-compulsive disorder.